jenkinsci/jenkins/CONTRIBUTING.md

 mvn spotless:apply
 ```

-To view frontend issues, after [adding Node and Yarn to your path](#running-the-yarn-frontend-build), run:
+To view frontend issues, after [optionally adding Node and Yarn to your path](#running-the-yarn-frontend-build), run:

 ```sh
 yarn lint
 ```

-To fix frontend issues, after [adding Node and Yarn to your path](#running-the-yarn-frontend-build), run:
+To fix frontend issues, after [optionally adding Node and Yarn to your path](#running-the-yarn-frontend-build), run:

 ```sh
 yarn lint:fix